KojiroAsano/MIT_WEEK_4/README.md

   The update is not expected.

 ## License information:
-  The most of the program is coded by MIT.
-If you use the part of this code in your program and show to public, please include the name of ***MIT***
+  The most of the program is coded and contrubuted by MIT.
+If you use the part of this code in your program and show it to public, please include the name of ***MIT***.